Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Had the leper kept going along with the others, he would have missed out on the additional blessing.

 We know what happened to the Samaritan leper after he was healed, but there is no word in the Bible about what happened to the nine Jewish lepers.
 What we do know is that showing themselves to the priest was not a brief encounter.
-The inspection was a process that happened over a long period of time.
+The inspection was a process that took a long time for each one of the nine who no longer was a leper.

 The obvious life application from this story is to always thank God for your healing even if you have to change your direction to do so.
 It also shows that when it comes to thanking and praising God, it is acceptable to leave the group to do so.
 Sometimes we have to do what we know to do even if we have to do it alone.